pnp/sp-dev-fx-aces/samples/PrimaryTextCard-MyShifts/README.md

 - Using Microsoft Graph to get the Logged in information
 - Using Microsoft Graph to store/read user's settings(preference) in application's personal folder of user's OneDrive
-- Using State and actions buttons to navigate through different emails by adding previous and next buttons
 - Submit action handling of Card view to show Quick view
 - Customizing Quick View Adaptive Card JSON template to create customized UI
 - Usage of multiple Quickviews